savonet/book/workflow.md

 ```{.liquidsoap include="liq/test-live2.liq" from=1}
 ```

-We use the `uptime` function, which counts the time in seconds since the beginning of the execution of the script, with the `mod 10.` operator which forces the counting to go back to 0 every 10 seconds: thus `time.up() mod 10.` is greater than 5 for 5 seconds every 10 seconds, as desired.
+We use the `time.up` function, which counts the time in seconds since the beginning of the execution of the script, with the `mod 10.` operator which forces the counting to go back to 0 every 10 seconds: thus `time.up() mod 10.` is greater than 5 for 5 seconds every 10 seconds, as desired.